cysouw/diathesis/text/c12_zuInfinitive.md

 ### Morphological structure {#sec:zuinfinitive-morphology}

-The combination of *zu* with an infinitive is regularly written as two words in German orthography, like with the infinitive *kaufen* 'to buy' in [@next a].
-However, the combination is written as one word when the verb has a separable preverb, like *ein‑* in *einkaufen* 'to shop' [@next b].
+The combination of *zu* with an infinitive is regularly written as two separate words in German orthography, like with *zu kaufen* 'to buy' in [@next a].
+However, the combination is written as one word when the verb has a separable preverb, like *ein‑*, to form *einzukaufen* 'to shop' [@next b].
 With such preverbs, *zu* is inserted between the preverb and the verbal stem.

 ::: ex
 - Du brauchst nichts zu kaufen.